strengejacke/sjPlot/README.md

 ### Changelog of development build 1.8.4-9

 #### General
+* Fixed many issues related to the latest update of [ggplot2](https://cran.r-project.org/package=ggplot2).
 * Argument `show.se` is now deprecated.
 Use `show.ci` instead.
 * Redesign of computation of frequency tables for `sjp.frq` and `sjt.frq`, being more robust and generally working with labelled, non-labelled, numeric, character vectors and factors.
+* Redesign of computation of frequency tables for `sjp.grpfrq` and `sjt.xtab`, being more robust and generally working with labelled, non-labelled, numeric, character vectors and factors.
 * Better automatic handling of variable and value labels that are used for labelling plot axes and titles or table columns.

 #### Changes to functions